JBZoo/CSV-Blueprint/README.md

     see all errors in one place.
 Especially for GitLab and JUnit reports.

 - **Misc**
+  - Rewrite in Go/Rust.
+It's a good idea to have a standalone binary with the same functionality.
   - Install via brew on MacOS.
   - Install via apt on Ubuntu.
   - Use it as PHP SDK.
 Examples in Readme.